Celery - Tutaekōau/Hereri/Herewī

 Available: all year

-Refrigerate in plastic bags.
+Refrigerate in paper bags.
 Alternatively, refrigerate with the butt end in 2-3 cm of water, and change water daily.

 How to prepare